The five-year-old stood on the doorstep of Park House, waiting.

 "I'd read the statistics that Angola has the highest percentage of amputees anywhere in the world," she told reporters.
 "That one person in every 333 had lost a limb, most of them through landmine explosions."

-James Cowan, CEO of the Halo Trust, credits Diana with the success of the Ottawa Mine Ban Treaty, which 122 countries signed months after her death.
+James Cowan, CEO of the Halo Trust, credits Diana's campaign with the Ottawa Mine Ban Treaty, which 122 countries signed months after her death.

-Diana reported that her prime motivation was "to try and help the most vulnerable people in society."
+She described her motivation as "to try and help the most vulnerable people in society."
 She told the BBC it was "a goal and an essential part of my life, a kind of destiny."

 Type 2s don't just want to help.
-They need to help.
-It's how they feel worthy of existence.
+They need to.
+It is how they justify taking up space in the world.

 After her divorce, Diana resigned from over 100 charities.
-She kept only six: Centrepoint, English National Ballet, Great Ormond Street Hospital, The Leprosy Mission, National AIDS Trust, and the Royal Marsden Hospital.
+She kept six: Centrepoint, English National Ballet, Great Ormond Street Hospital, The Leprosy Mission, National AIDS Trust, the Royal Marsden Hospital.

 Her son Prince Harry continues her landmine work through HALO Trust.
-Meghan Markle, his wife, has faced her own complicated relationship with the royal family - perhaps drawing strength from Diana's example of choosing authenticity over protocol.
+Meghan Markle, his wife, has navigated her own version of the institution Diana spent her adult life fighting against.

 Drama and Controversies